frankwang95/frankwang95.github.io/_pages/resume.md

 **LogMeIn**

-> Machine Intelligence
-> Software Engineer
+> Software Engineer - Machine Intelligence
 > June 2017 - Jan 2019

 * Maintained a system for continuously training a collaborative filtering recommendation algorithm for webinar recommendations and serving model inference results to a web front end via REST API.